Skip to main content

 Student discipline is another critical area of education law.
 It focuses on how schools can punish students for breaking rules.
 It also aims to protect students’ due process rights in disciplinary proceedings.
 For example, a school cannot simply expel a student without first giving them a chance to tell their side of the story.

-Teachers and school administrators need to be able to discipline students to maintain order in the classroom and on campus.
+Teachers and school administrators must be able to discipline students to maintain order in the classroom and on campus.
 Besides after-school detention, the main types of discipline are suspension and expulsion.
-These are quite serious and can have a lasting impact on a child's education and future prospects.
+These are quite serious and can have a lasting impact on a child’s education and future prospects.
 Parents who feel their child has been unfairly disciplined may consider suing the district.

 Bullying and Harassment